Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 Read PiMyLifeUp’s step-by-step guide to setting up a VPN server on a Raspberry Pi using an install script called PiVPN.

 There’s one more way to set up a VPN server that falls in between configuring your home router and using a commercial VPN service.
-To set up a VPN this way, you’ll need to rent a server from a cloud computing provider.
+To set up a VPN this way, you’ll need to rent a server from a cloud service provider (CSP).

 You can rent a virtual private server (VPS) from companies like DigitalOcean, Scaleway, or Amazon Web Services.